 “All houses in Amarillo have foundation problems.”

 No. Many homes have normal settling or minor cosmetic cracks.
-Some have real movement or water issues.
+However, some have real movement or water issues.
 The goal is to understand the severity and the fix.

 “If there’s a crack, walk away.”

-Also no. The question is: What kind of crack, where, how many, and is it active?
-Some repairs are straightforward; some are expensive; some are unnecessary.
+Also no. The better question is: What kind of crack, where, how many, and is it active?
+Some repairs are straightforward.
+Others are expensive.
+Meanwhile, some are unnecessary.

 “Foundation companies will tell you it needs piers.”